 She had another child with John Martin (1778-1812) – a son Thomas Martin (1805-1863).

 Meanwhile, Frederick returned to England in March 1791 aboard the “Waaksamheid” arriving in Portsmouth in April 1792.
+He was discharged 27 April 1792 at Portsmouth England.
+He was then transferred to HMS Duke.

 Three months later he departed Gravesend, Kent, England, as a free settler and baker, on the 8th of August 1792 aboard the “Bellona”.